-- 31 of the 91 excavated squares contained artefacts. - 12 of the 31 squares only contained a single artefact, 15 of the 31 squares yielded between two to four artefacts. - The two highest artefact densities for individual test pits were 11 artefacts and 10 - Highest artefact densities came from ridgelines overlooking the creek, with average artefact densities of 5 artefacts per test pit on the southern ridgeline, 2.8 artefacts per test pit on the northern ridgeline and 2.5 artefacts per test pit in the central area. - The study area generally contains a widespread but low density buried deposit interspersed with occasional higher density clusters. - Material is spread throughout the profile which provides strong evidence against the assumption that bioturbation will conflate artefacts into a single artificial layer at the bottom of the A-horizon soil. - The presence of post-contact materials below the surface suggests that activities such as tree clearing, ploughing and earthworks have occurred within the study area. - The range of materials and artefacts are typical of flaked artefacts from people with ready access to the alluvial gravels of the Hawkesbury River. - Formal tool types including backed artefacts were present, but with no indication that these tools were made in situ.
+- 31 of the 91 excavated squares contained artefacts. - 12 of the 31 squares only contained a single artefact, 15 of the 31 squares yielded between two to four artefacts. - The two highest artefact densities for individual test pits were 11 artefacts and 10 artefacts. - Highest artefact densities came from artefact densities of 5 artefacts per test pit and 2.5 artefacts per test pit artefacts per test pit and 2.5 artefacts per test pit artefacts per - The study area generally contains a widespread but low density buried deposit interspersed with occasional higher density clusters. - Material is spread throughout the profile which provides strong evidence against the assumption that bioturbation will conflate artefacts into a single artificial layer at the bottom of the A-horizon soil. - The presence of post-contact materials below the surface suggests that activities such as tree clearing, ploughing and earthworks have occurred within the study area. - The range of materials and artefacts are typical of flaked artefacts from people with ready access to the alluvial gravels of the Hawkesbury River. - Formal tool types including backed artefacts were present, but with no indication that these tools were made in situ.